 - 1 teaspoon cinnamon

-- ¼ teaspoon kosher salt (not table salt)
+- ¼ teaspoon kosher salt (or a pinch of fine salt)

 - 1 teaspoon baking soda